andreabellome/saturn_moon_tours/README.md

 With the given options and the recommended system requirements, the overall computational time should be **XXXX seconds**.
 One is now ready to launch the next test case.

-### Test script XXX: Full exploration of Tisserand graph.
+### Test script 3: Full exploration of Tisserand graph

 The tours in Saturn system are assumed to be performed one moon at a time.
-This is why the following script [st2_modp_exploration.m](https://github.com/andreabellome/MRPLP_DACE_python/blob/main/final_mrplp_j2_analytic.py). is divided in different moon phases.
+This is why the following script [st2_modp_exploration.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m). is divided in different moon phases.

 It all starts by clearing the workspace and including the required libraries: